0dadj1an/flask-now/docs/index.rst

 .. code-block:: bash

-  pip install -mvc -wtf -sqlalchemy -login
+  pip install mvc -wtf -sqlalchemy -login

 That's it, you are ready to develop your Flask Application!